 He voiced out his worry to Akshay who said, “Yes, that is bound to happen.
 But there is a simple solution to it.
 Remember the time between your childhood and your adolescence, when you were still learning.”

 “This stage in the human life can be designed to bridge the gap between exploration and exploitation.
 These periods of our life are the times we get to explore before facing the realities of grown-up life.
-This is the time when we don’t care much about the functioning of the physical world.
+This is the time when we don’t care much about the functioning of the world, so to say, the happenings around.
 But we do like to explore and understand how the social world works.
-This may help the coming generation change the way we function and even change the world at large.”
+This may help the coming generation evolve in a better and brightest way possible, and could lead to mark the change in the world at large.”

 It was clear to Sumit now what he had to do.
 He had to take every decision like a novice or like somebody who was still learning rather than sticking to thinking a way out from what he already knew.